Afonso-Frazao/asort2/README.md

 # TODO
-- There is a problem with the insertion sort part
+- Create a python function to analyse the complexitty